Minotaur: Theseus myth

 All the stories agree that prince Androgeus, son of King Minos, died and that the fault lay with the Athenians.
 The sacrifice of young Athenian men and women was a penalty for his death.

 In some versions he was killed by the Athenians because of their jealousy of the victories he had won at the Panathenaic Games; in others he was killed at Marathon by the Cretan Bull, his mother's former taurine lover, because Aegeus, king of Athens, had commanded Androgeus to slay it.
 The common tradition holds that Minos waged a war of revenge for the death of his son, and won.
 The consequence of Athens losing the war was the regular sacrifice of several of their youths and maidens.
+Pausanias's account of the myth said that Minos had led a fleet against Athens and simply harassed the Athenians until they had agreed to send children as sacrifices.
 In his account of the Minotaur's birth, Catullus refers to yet another version in which Athens was "compelled by the cruel plague to pay penalties for the killing of Androgeon".
 To avert a plague caused by divine retribution for the Cretan prince's death, Aegeus had to send into the Labyrinth "young men at the same time as the best of unwed girls as a feast" for the Minotaur.
 Some accounts declare that Minos required seven Athenian youths and seven maidens, chosen by lots, to be sent every seventh year (or ninth); some versions say every year.

-When the time for the third sacrifice approached, the Athenian prince Theseus volunteered to slay the monster.
+When the time for the third sacrifice approached, the Athenian prince Theseus volunteered to slay the Minotaur.
+Isocrates orates that Theseus thought that he would rather die than rule a city that paid a tribute of children's lives to their enemy.
 He promised his father Aegeus that he would change the somber black sail of the boat carrying the victims from Athens to Crete, and put up a white sail for his return journey if he was successful; the crew would leave up the black sail if he was killed.

 In Crete, Minos's daughter Ariadne fell madly in love with Theseus and helped him navigate the Labyrinth.
 In most accounts she gave him a ball of thread, allowing him to retrace his path.
-According to various classical sources and representations, Theseus killed the Minotaur with his bare hands, sometimes with a club or a sword.
+According to various classical sources and representations, Theseus killed the Minotaur with his sword, a club, or his bare hands.
 He then led the Athenians out of the Labyrinth, and they sailed with Ariadne away from Crete.
 On the way home, Theseus abandoned Ariadne on the island of Naxos and continued to Athens.
 The returning group neglected to replace the black sail with the promised white sail, and from his lookout on Cape Sounion, King Aegeus saw the black-sailed ship approach.
 Presuming his son dead, he killed himself by leaping into the sea that is since named after him.
 His death secured the throne for Theseus.